Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 If you want to do something similar yourself, I've attached a wiring diagram of how the wheelchair is connected.

 # Final Result
 The wheelchair is finally complete and fully operational.
 This was a really enlightening experience for me.
 I have never done any sort of hands-on robotics project before so it was really educational for me and I learned a lot about how these robotic systems work.
-I've only done simple ESP32 work before and seeing what these microcontrollers for real world applications gave me more appreciation for the capabilities of what the Arduino/ESP framework can do.
+I've only done simple ESP32 work before and seeing what these micro-controllers for real world applications gave me more appreciation for the capabilities of what the Arduino/ESP framework can do.

 I'd like to thank [Thomas Braunl](https://research-repository.uwa.edu.au/en/persons/thomas-braunl) and [Kieran Quirke-Brown](https://research-repository.uwa.edu.au/en/persons/kieran-quirke-brown) for giving me the opportunity to work on this project.
-I hope my contributions to the wheelchair will serve as a valueable asset for future research and practical deployment.
+I hope my contributions to the wheelchair will serve as a valuable asset for future research and practical deployment.

 [Insert file images]